 Connections for Independent Living in Greeley is one of nine certified Independent Living Centers providing services in Colorado.
-Since 1986, our care consumers in Weld, Morgan, Logan, Washington, Sedgwick, Yuma, and Phillips Counties receive personal assistance in obtaining access to benefits, services, and programs that are critical to their well-being.
+Since July 5, 1985, our consumers in Weld, Morgan, Logan, Washington, Sedgwick, Yuma, and Phillips Counties receive personal assistance in obtaining access to benefits, services, and programs that are critical to their well-being.
 Our services are free and voluntary for our participants.

 The other Colorado Centers for Independent Living include: Atlantis Community (Denver); The Center Toward Self-Reliance (Pueblo); Center for Independence (Grand Junction); Center for People With Disabilities (Boulder); The Independence Center (Colorado Springs); Disabled Resource Services (Fort Collins); North West Colorado Center for Independence (Steamboat Springs); and Southwest Center for Independence (Durango).
 The Colorado Statewide Independent Living Council maintains a listing of service regions by county.

 Connections challenges barriers, both physical and attitudinal, which restrict the rights and personal development opportunities of people with disabilities.
 Our mission is to promote the full inclusion and integration of people who live with all types of disabilities into all levels of society.
 Our staff and board of directors include multiple persons who live with disabilities; through personal knowledge and experience, we are effective in promoting independent living and empowerment.